 10. Jeff Hoffman, RHP, East Carolina

-Some have tossed Hoffman’s name around as the Cubs are still in rebuilding mode and waiting a year for him to rehab from Tommy John surgery wouldn’t be a big deal.
+Some have tossed Hoffman’s name around as the Cubs are still in rebuilding mode and white sands alcohol rehab have allowed him to get him out of the surgery.
 Also, the front office has shown the willingness to take a kid who has had the procedure as they selected Josh Conway out of Coastal Carolina in the fourth round in the 2012 MLB draft.
 Hoffman is a stud — when healthy.
 At 6’-4” and 185 pounds, he can touch 98 mph with his fastball and maintains velocity deep into games.
 He adds a plus change-up and plus slurve.
 Even though the recovery success for the surgery seems to be getting better each year, there is always the chance that he is never the same guy.
 With an organization in rebuilding mode picking this high, I don’t like them rolling the dice here.

 Feel free to follow me on Twitter @DanMKirby for 2014 MLB draft updates, high school and college news, as well as Chicago Cubs ramblings.